 - Law & Order franchise

 Furthermore, you can access original programming, including hits like Bel-Air and Rutherford Falls.
 The app also recently added the Hallmark Hub, which includes content from all three Hallmark networks.
+This offers a terrific way to watch Hallmark without cable and save money.

 The app claims to have over 80,000 hours of movies, TV shows, and more.
 Read our Peacock review for more details.